-Print out the word mining puzzle and make as many words as you can from the Wee Snowman story phrase, "Cole's Carrot Nose".
+Print out the word mining puzzle and make as many words as you can from the halloween story theme "The Great Broom Race".
 This is good spelling practice for young children (and a challenge for adults too -- just ask my partner -- he had to help me with the sample answers sheet *wink*).

 Word Mining Tips

 - Some people find it useful to rearrange the letters they have available in